Invisible Role of Nations in the US Academic Field

 Working Paper Series

-“Bridging Knowledge, Bonded Identity: Transnational Brokerage among Korean Migrant Talent” with Minyoung An and Gi-Wook Shin (Manuscript Available)
+“Building Transnational Pipelines: How Korean Migrant Scholars Facilitate Reciprocal Exchanges of Knowledge and Resources” with Minyoung An and Gi-Wook Shin (Manuscript Available)

-“Studying Up in a Global Era: Methodological Transnationalism, Code-Switching, and Team Positionalities in Elite Research” with Gi-Wook Shin and Minyoung An (Data Analysis)
+“Studying Up in a Global Era: Methodological Transnationalism, Code-Switching, and Team Positionalities in Elite Research” with Gi-Wook Shin (Data Analysis)

 The Shape of Sieves: How Universities Screen and Why Variation Matters